naoshibaikyu/superbuddn/epilogues/template.md

 Kranion Angry: SHUT UP I'M TRYING TO SLEEP

-Stick Angry: FOR REAL OR WE'LL SKIN YOU ALL ALIVE.
+Sticky Angry: FOR REAL OR WE'LL SKIN YOU ALL ALIVE.

 Eris Shocked: Sorry.